 Today Shibuya refers to the shopping and entertainment area surrounding Shibuya Station, but back in the 11th century the area in southwest Tokyo was the site of the Shibuya family’s castle.
 The Shibuya Scramble and the Hachiko statue are must-see sights for tourists, and the vibrant nightly scene has no shortage of locals.
-For visitors and Tokyo residents alike, check out what is happening this week in one of Tokyo’s most happening neighborhoods.

 This special collaboration between electronics giant Sony and Tokyu Corporation with photographer Daido Moriyama takes over Shibuya Station from August 1–4.
 Showcasing eight of the next generation of young creatives such as Tomokazy Yamada, this urban art exhibition captures the complex relationship between a city and its citizens.
 Fans of street photography can see numerous pieces on their commute.
 Find the screens at exit 15, on your way to Shibuya Hikarie.

 Saiko Otake’s solo exhibition at the hip Diesel Gallery is the artist’s first exhibition in Japan to simultaneously present drawings and photographic works.
 The Japanese artist graduated from University of the Arts London in 2016 and subsequently returned to Japan, and now works out of both Ehime and Tokyo.
 In addition to displaying more than 30 new works, the exhibition includes several series of full-color zines.